 Are you planning to hit the terrain park soon, but you don’t have the right bindings for it yet?
 Don’t worry, we’ve got you covered!
-Who’s we?
-INTERSPORT Rent sat down with the pros at Marker, and we got them to give us the ins and outs of freestyle bindings.
+Our experts at INTERSPORT Rent sat down to give you the ins and outs of freestyle bindings.
 Read up on our tips, get the bindings that suit you best, and have fun jumping and jibbing on your next trip to the ski resort!

 From the right material to the optimal DIN setting: There are a few things you should consider before you run out to grab a brand-new pair of freestyle bindings.
 We’ll tell you what to look out for!